Jan 12, 2022 Car Accidents, Drunk Driving Accidents, Personal Injury, Vehicle Wrecks

-While the safe harbor defense is powerful, dram shop victims can still overcome it by showing that not all of the bar’s employees were properly certified, that servers and bartenders were pressured to place profits above safety, or that it has a well-documented history of TABC violations.
+While the safe harbor defense is powerful, dram shop plaintiffs can still overcome it by showing that not all the bar’s employees were properly certified, that servers and bartenders were pressured to place profits above safety, or that it has a well-documented history of TABC violations.

 In 2007, the Texas Supreme Court issued a decision in FFP Operating Partners v.
 Duenez, and dramatically changed the landscape of Texas dram shop claims.
 In the past, bars and restaurants were vicariously liable for their misconduct and the drunk driver’s actions.
 However, in Duenez, the court determined that, in most cases, the bar or restaurant is proportionately liable for the harm they caused.

-For example, suppose a bar serves an 18-year old multiple alcoholic drinks.
+For example, suppose a bar serves an 18-year-old multiple alcoholic drinks.
 The young person then tries to drive home.
 While speeding and texting, they run a red light and crash into another car.
-If a jury weighed all of the evidence and determined that the young driver was 65% at fault for the crash and that the bar’s overserving was 35% to blame, the business must cover 35% of the victims’ damages.
+If a jury weighed all the evidence and determined that the young driver was 65% at fault for the crash and that the bar’s overserving was 35% to blame, the business must cover 35% of the injured person’s damages.

 However, there is an exception to this rule.
-If the jury decides that the bar was more than 50% at fault for the crash, they are responsible for all of the victim’s damages.
+If the jury decides that the bar was more than 50% at fault for the crash, they are responsible for all the injured person’s damages.

-Crosley Law Stands Up for Victims of Drunk Driving
+Crosley Law Stands Up for Those Injured by Drunk Driving

 At Crosley Law, we help clients pursue all avenues of compensation after a drunk driving crash.
 Sometimes, that means filing a personal injury claim against the driver and a dram shop liability claim against a bar or restaurant.